Syntactic theory

 English multiple modal constructions.

-The syntax of inversion constructions (e.g. quotative, locative, predicate) and Voice.
+The syntax of inversion constructions (e.g. quotative, locative, predicate) and voice.

-The distribution and projection of phi-features.
+The distribution and projection of phi-features (person, number, gender).

 Emoji linguistics

-Syntactic Variation
+Syntactic variation

 I investigate syntactic variation via fieldwork and Internet corpora.